xocialize/XocializeScanner/README.md

 This is a very basic barcode scanner and one of my very first plugins.
 Much could be horribly wrong but at least it's working for me.
 Feel free to fork and improve.

+Barcode scanning works best whith iPhone 4s or better and iPad 3 or better due to their higher density cameras.

+If you need to scan barcodes for older devices try to use QRCode as it is better recognized by older devices.

 Installation
 ============